excaliburne/Selenium_test_stanwood/README.md

 ## Extra features

-*TestRegistrationValid.py* will register and account by default.
-If you the form to be filled but not register an account, open the .py and change **register** to False
+*TestRegistrationValid.py* will register an account by default.
+If you want the form to be filled but not register an account, open the .py and change **register** to False